heimrichhannot/contao-entity_lock/README.md

 # Entity Lock

-A generic module store arbitrary entity locks in Contao.
+A generic module to store arbitrary entity locks in Contao.

 ## Known limitations